Screenly/cli/docs/CommandLineHelp.md

 ## `screenly auth switch`

-Switch the active authentication profile.
+Switch the active authentication profile

-Without an argument, prints the list of profiles instead of switching.

 **Usage:** `screenly auth switch [NAME]`

 ###### **Arguments:**

 * `<NAME>` — Profile name to activate.
-Omit to print the profile list
+If omitted, the available profiles are listed and the command exits with an error